chillinflute/ChrisxSam-Planner/Wish list for house together.md

 	- Sam's tv
 	- Big desks for us both
 	- Bookshelves
-	- Chair for sam like the one we has already
+	- Chair for Sam like the one we has already
 - PS3 games (hunt ebay)

 # Medium Term Attainable
 - Games consoles
 	- Xbox
 	- Wii
 	- PS5

 # Long Term Attainable
 - Bari sax
+- fancy coffee setup

 # ...like... if we win the lottery?